dfmdmx/dfmdmx.github.io/_projects/2019-07-25-mx-industries.md

 status: Development
 comments: false
 ---

+## Pre-built business workshops
-Small scale and local workshop's with the goal of re-dignifying Mexico's low income housing through digital parametric designed and automated industrial manufactured furniture.
+Small scale and local manufacturing workshop's with the goal of re-dignifying Mexico's low income housing through digital parametric designed and ~~automated industrial manufactured~~ furniture.

-## About
+### About
 Mexico has long lost the ability to self maintain itself through localized production knowledge....

 ### Table of contents